Provide Guidelines to Create and Maintain an Effective Internet Presence as a Vehicle to Help Potential Kidney Donors Learn of Your Need

 And, notwithstanding that a Facebook page will be part of the immense Facebook community, it could be easily lost among the innumerable distractions and alternative candidates for Facebook readers’ attention.
 By contrast, a stand-along webpage can be free of Facebook overhead and distracting links clamoring for your visitors’ attention.

-Check out any Facebook page dedicated to finding a living donor for a kidney patient and see how much information appears on the screen other than information directly related to the kidney patient's story.
+Check out any Facebook page dedicated to finding a living donor for a kidney patient and see how much information appears on the screen in addition to the intended information directly related to the kidney patient's story.

 Facebook and other social media are useful, though.
 They can then be deployed to share your story through individual posts, each of which refers to, and drives traffic to your webpage hosted outside of the Facebook community.